patatahooligan/SPH/thesis/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : thesis Project Overview
+							PROJECT STRUCTURE
 ========================================================================

-AppWizard has created this thesis application for you.

-This file contains a summary of what you will find in each of the files that make up your thesis application.

-thesis.vcxproj
-    This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-thesis.vcxproj.filters
-    This is the filters file for VC++ projects generated using an Application Wizard.
-    It contains information about the association between the files in your project and the filters.
-This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

 thesis.cpp
-    This is the main application source file.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
+	Holds the global ParticleSystem object and the main() function of the project

+physics.cpp & physics.h
+	Definition of class ParticleSystem which serves as a context for the whole simulation.
+It holds all the Particles (defined in particles.h) and offers all necessary functions for the physics simulation.

+particle.h
+	Definition of Particle class.

+render.cpp & render.h
+	Functions for rendering the current state of ParticleSystem using freeglut.

+vec3f.cpp & vec3f.h
+	Definition of a 3D float vector that is used for the physics emulation.

+octree.cpp and octree.h
+	An octree implementation to be used for neighbour searching to reduce the complexity of some methods in physics.h.

+video.cpp and video.h
+	Definition of Video class that can be used to save the output from render.cpp to a video file.

+constants.h
+	Used to hold compile time constants that are needed across multiple files.

+stdafx.cpp & stafx.h
 	These files are used to build a precompiled header (PCH) file named thesis.pch and a precompiled types file named StdAfx.obj.

-/////////////////////////////////////////////////////////////////////////////
-Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

-/////////////////////////////////////////////////////////////////////////////